Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 Feline Infectious Peritonitis (FIP) is a complex, serious, and until very recently, it was always ultimately a fatal disease of cats.
 FIP is caused by a biotype of Feline Coronavirus (FCoV), called Feline Infectious Peritonitis virus or FIP virus (FIPV).

-The fact that this is a feline coronavirus infection has brought the disease into particular focus in 2020, with the emergence of COVID-19 in humans: it should be stressed that there is no connection between these diseases, other than the fact that the two different viruses belong to the same viral family.
+The fact that this is a feline coronavirus infection brought the disease into particular focus in 2020, with the emergence of COVID-19 in humans: it should be stressed that there is no connection between these diseases, other than the fact that the two different viruses belong to the same viral family.

 How Cats Get Feline Infectious Peritonitis?